atcsecure/pyspv/README.md

 pyspv
 =====

+TODO: Port to Support XC - Currently this is for bitcoin

 __WARNING__: *This is experimental software.
 Use at your own risk*

 pyspv is a no-bullshit, easy-to-use Python module implementing the full Bitcoin